Search for:

 Author

-Keerati joined Baker McKenzie in 2013 and is currently active in the Tax Practice Group and the International Commercial & Trade Practice Group.
-Prior to joining the Firm, he worked as an in-house lawyer at a leading automotive company, at which his areas of practice were general corporate matters, labor law, intellectual property law and customs law.
+Keerati is a partner in Baker McKenzie's Bangkok office.
+He joined Baker McKenzie in 2013 and is currently active in the Tax Practice Group and the International Commercial & Trade Practice Group.
+Prior to joining the Firm, he worked as an in-house lawyer at a leading automotive company, at which his areas of practice were general corporate matters, labour law, intellectual property law and customs law.

-Keerati’s 10-year practice in tax, customs and trade controversies provides clients a comprehensive range of services, including post-reviews, post-clearance audits, negotiation, settlement with relevant authorities, appeals, and litigation.
-He has assisted clients during all stages of business: planning, business structuring, implementation, investment, and dispute resolution.
+With 10 years of practice in tax, customs and trade controversies, Keerati helps clients with a comprehensive range of services, including post-reviews, post-clearance audits, negotiation, settlement with relevant authorities, appeals, and litigation.
+He has assisted clients during all stages of business, including planning, business structuring, implementation, investment, and dispute resolution.

 Author

-Chana Sooppipat is a Legal Professional in Baker McKenzie, Bangkok office.
+Chana Sooppipat is an Associate in Baker McKenzie, Bangkok office.

 Author